leondz/garak/FAQ.md

 ## Can an LLM have vulnerabilities?

 The things garak probes for are generally not like traditional cybersec vulnerabilities.
-LLM model parameters don't and can't have vulnerabilities themselves; it's just data -- just like a theoretical Turing machine isn't vulnerable, it just runs programs.* What most of the probes in garak check for are whether or not a model can be made to behave unexpectedly at inference time, by breaking its alignment or output policy, using exploits.
+LLM model parameters don't and can't have vulnerabilities themselves; it's just data.
+What most of the probes in garak check for are whether or not a model can be made to behave unexpectedly at inference time, by breaking its alignment or output policy, using exploits.
 The DHS calls some of these behaviours "weaknesses"; see e.g. [CWE-1426](https://cwe.mitre.org/data/definitions/1426.html) for prompt injection.

 Some garak probes still check for traditional cybersecurity vulnerabilities within the scope of what can be extracted from APIs also used for inference.